mikeqfu/pyhelpers/README.md

 - [`text`](#text)
 - [`ops`](#ops)

 There are a number of functions included in each of the above-listed modules.
-For a quick start of **pyhelpers**, one example is provided for each module to demonstrate what the package may do.
+For a quick start, one example is provided for each module to demonstrate how '**pyhelpers**' may assist you in your work.